 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 This post was originally shared in 2017 but has since been updated.

 Pumpkin mushroom risotto MIGHT just be my new favorite fall side dish.
-I know that typically we put pumpkin in pies, cakes, cookies.. and all things sweet- but it is SO delicious in savory recipes.
+I know that typically we put pumpkin in pies, cakes, cookies.. and all things sweet- but it is SO so delicious in savory recipes (like our Pumpkin Soup).

 This healthy risotto is super creamy and full of flavor, but low in fat and made without heavy cream/ loads of cheese like most risotto recipes are.
 It’s much healthier!